eamonboyle/slack-clone/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the app by modifying `app/page.tsx`.
-The app auto-updates as you edit the file.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the application in action.
+The app auto-updates as you edit the files.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Built With

+- **Next.js**: A React framework for building server-rendered applications.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
+- **Shadcn UI**: A component library for building accessible and customizable UI components.
+- **Convex.dev**: A backend-as-a-service platform for building real-time applications.

 ## Learn More

-To learn more about building a Slack Clone, take a look at the following resources:
+To learn more about building a Slack Clone, check out the following resources:

--   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
--   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - Explore Tailwind CSS utilities and components.
+- [Shadcn UI Documentation](https://ui.shadcn.com/docs) - Discover Shadcn UI components and usage.
+- [Convex.dev Documentation](https://docs.convex.dev) - Understand how to use Convex.dev for backend services.

 ## Deploy on Vercel

-The easiest way to deploy your Slack Clone app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Slack Clone app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For more details, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).